sonic-net/SONiC/doc/mgmt/Management Framework.md

 * **Open source Klish** - CLI parser framework to support Command Line Interface Shell
 * **XML files** to define CLI command line options and actions
   * Klish uses XML to define CLI commands to build the command tree.
 Klish provides modular CLI tree configurations to build command trees from multiple XML files.
 XML elements can be defined with macros and entity references, which are then preprocessed by utility scripts to generate the expanded XML files that are ultimately used by Klish.
-* **Actioner** - Python scripts defined as a command `action`, to form the request body and invoke the swagger client API
+* **Actioner** - Python scripts defined as a command `action`, to form the request body and invoke the OpenAPI client API
 * **Renderer** - Python scripts defined with Jinja templates.
-Receives the JSON response from Swagger API and use the jinja2 template file to render and format CLI output.
+Receives the JSON response from OpenAPI API and use the jinja2 template file to render and format CLI output.
 * **Preprocess scripts** - Validates XML files and applies some processing from a developer-friendly form into a "raw" form that is compatible with Klish.

 ###### 3.2.2.1.2 Preprocessing XML files